 CenturyLink Cloud recently launched a new version of the CenturyLink Cloud website.
-This was a complete site redesign and an important step in explaining why CenturyLink Cloud is a premier choice for your cloud computing needs.
+This was a complete site redesign and an important step in explaining why CenturyLink's Public Cloud solution is a premier choice for your cloud computing needs.
 This redesign was led by Nathan Young, CenturyLink Cloud’s talented Creative Director and UI Designer.
 I sat down with Nate and asked him a few questions about the goals and technology behind the new website.

 Richard: I suspect that when you planned the CenturyLink Cloud re-design, you also looked at what our peers in the industry have done with their own web presence.
 Without naming names, what sort of things did you see that you liked, and disliked?

 Nate: One thing we noticed while doing a competitive audit was that many cloud company websites felt very “cards close to the vest.”
 Granted, there would be tons of information, but nothing that actually shows what the customer experience is like.
 It felt like as if there was a standard checklist of benefits and specs that had to be on the site, but nothing to supports those claims with product experience demonstrations.